awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Java.terminating.md

-# Terminating an Environment<a name="create_deploy_Java.terminating"></a>
+# Terminating an environment<a name="create_deploy_Java.terminating"></a>

 To avoid incurring charges for unused AWS resources, you can use the AWS Toolkit for Eclipse to terminate a running environment\.
-For details about environment termination, see [Terminate an Elastic Beanstalk Environment](using-features.terminating.md)\.
+For details about environment termination, see [Terminate an Elastic Beanstalk environment](using-features.terminating.md)\.

 **To terminate an environment**